Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Theoretical Basis of Triangulation

 \subsection{Semantic Triangulation Provably Enhances Confidence Under Agreement}

 We prove that triangulation yields higher-confidence witnesses than plurality in a mathematical model of LLM hallucinations, which rigorously explains the mechanism of mitigating hallucinations, informing our practical implementation.
-Without loss of generality, we use several simplifications: \begin{itemize} \item to avoid modeling linguistic variations, all descriptions in $D$ are semantically distinct; \item to facilitate equivalence checking, all programs $P$ operate on exactly the same domains; \item there is a finite number of equivalence classes $[p_1], [p_2], \cdots, [p_n]$ in $P/\equiv$; \item the existence of $\phi$ does not require a closed-form representation. \end{itemize}
+To streamline the formal analysis, we adopt several simplifying conventions that do not restrict the practical applicability of our approach: \begin{itemize} \item to avoid modeling linguistic variations, all descriptions in $D$ are semantically distinct; \item to facilitate equivalence checking, all programs $P$ operate on exactly the same domains; \item there is a finite number of equivalence classes $[p_1], [p_2], \cdots, [p_n]$ in $P/\equiv$; \item the existence of $\phi$ does not require a closed-form representation. \end{itemize}

 Plurality voting operates under the assumption that each problem has a single solution.
 Indeed, if there are multiple correct solutions to a problem, plurality may prefer high-probability errors even if the total probability mass of all correct solutions is higher.
 Since our theoretical justification involves a comparison with plurality, in this section we assume that each $d$ has exactly one solution.
 In the subsequent section, we show how triangulation alleviates this limitation in practice.